LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

 Variorum uses CMake for its build system.
 Building Variorum creates the variorum library.

+The CMake variables (ENABLE_MPI={ON,OFF} and ENABLE_OPENMP={ON,OFF}) control the building of parallel examples.

-The build dependencies for a minimal build require the following:
+The build dependencies for a minimal build with no parallel components require the following:

    -  C
    -  hwloc